simonspa/corryvreckan/src/modules/SpatialTracking/README.md

 **Status**: Functional

 #### Description
-This algorithm performs track finding using only positional information (no timing information).
+This module performs track finding using only positional information (no timing information).
 It is based on a linear extrapolation along the Z-axis, followed by a nearest neighbour search.

 #### Parameters